HashMapsData2Value/AlgorandFAQ/README.md

 ### How is Algorand guaranteed to never fork?

 The probability of a network fork occurring is a function of a parameter that the team behind Algorand set at its creation.
-It was decided to set it to have a 1 in 1 000 000 000 000 000 000 block risk (1/10^-18).
+It was decided to set it to have a 1 in 1 000 000 000 000 000 000 (1/10^-18) risk of a fork.
 Note that the the age of the Universe is estimated at around 13.772 billion years, which is roughly 4.3 x 10^17 seconds.
 Thus, the probability of a fork taking place is pretty much non-existent.

 Refer to the [paper](https://www.algorand.com/Algorand_%20A%20secure%20and%20efficient%20distributed%20ledger.pdf) for more information.